Category

 Top: Product Branding Bottom: Packaging Design

-Transforming the inherent appeal into tangible form through design and conveying it
+Transforming the inherent appeal into tangible form through design and conveying it.

-——What does "essential" mean to you, Mr. Yagi?
+—What does "essential nature" mean to you, Mr. Yagi?

 Yagi: I believe every company and product has an essential role to play in society and the functions necessary to fulfill that role.
-If you focus on the wrong function, you lose sight of the necessity and fail to communicate anything meaningful to people.
+If you focus on the wrong function, you lose sight of the necessity and fail to communicate anything to people.
 It's not just about being beautiful; what matters is whether it aligns with its inherent necessity.
 That's why I design by imagining that essential role and function.
-It's about double-checking whether it makes logical sense.
+It's about verifying whether it makes logical sense.

 I often feel that within manufacturers, the fundamental question of "What does this company provide to society?" or "Why is this product necessary in the world?" is surprisingly overlooked during development.
 Rediscovering and sharing that understanding makes projects progress incredibly smoothly.
 It's not just about shaping it into design; it needs to be articulated in conversations with clients.
 Explaining the finished design—that's probably where I spend the most time.

-——Listening to you, I sensed the essence of design lies in applying the serendipity of ideas to the necessity of strategy.
-Transforming abstract words into concrete forms.
+——Listening to you, I sensed that the essence of design lies in applying the serendipity of ideas to the necessity of strategy.
+It's about transforming abstract words into concrete forms.
 Your phrase "like solving a puzzle" was particularly striking.
-The image itself feels very sculptural.
-Rather than a simple dichotomy of intuition versus logic, I believe that effectively merging this kind of geometric image of "solving a puzzle" with the mindset of marketers and researchers who solve equations could open up new horizons for elucidating the effectiveness of creativity and content.
+That image itself feels very sculptural.Rather than a simple dichotomy of intuition versus logic, I believe that skillfully merging this kind of geometric image of "solving a puzzle" with the mindset of marketers and researchers who solve equations could open up new horizons for elucidating the effectiveness of creativity and content.
 Thank you for your valuable insights.

 [End]